-If you’re getting into sending out an internal employee newsletter and you’re unsure about how to format a newsletter in Outlook, our tool also houses a bunch of pre-built email templates within our drag and drop email template builder.
-We’ve also made it super easy to customize these with your logos and branding, so it won’t look like it came from us 😉
+If you’re getting into sending out an internal employee newsletter and you’re unsure about how to format a newsletter in Outlook, our tool also houses a bunch of pre-built email templates within our drag-and-drop email template builder.

 Most internal communicators crave feedback and data on the material that they’ve put out to employees.
 Unfortunately, this usually comes in the form of a lengthy survey sent out once or twice a year.
 So, we created three features to help them gather both easily.